wesfletch/LargeProject/API_Things/README.md

-**Updates: **
+#Updates:<br>
-    -I added a field for images on the User and Friend schema incase we want to implement profile pictues.
-    -I added a "sharedWith" field to the playlist schema so the friend a playlist was made with can be saved.
+    -I added a field for images on the User and Friend schema incase we want to implement profile pictues.<br> -I added a "sharedWith" field to the playlist schema so the friend a playlist was made with can be saved.<br>
-    -I added the Spotify Api:
+    -I added the Spotify Api:<br>
             There are two API routes, /User and /Fetch

             /User is for all user related requests /Fetch is for all Spotify API requests

-Information for /Fetch
+**Information for /Fetch**

     /fetch/artist
         GET request: